rradoychev/react-mixer-embed/README.md

  * =============================================================================
  * DEFAULT SETTINGS - the video will be embed by default.
  * Use the following options to change the settings:
- * enableChat (optional) - set to true to enable chat together with the video.
+ * video (optional) - can set to false to disable the video.
- * chatOnly (optional) - set to true to embed only the chat.
+ * chat (optional) - set to true to embed chat next to the video.
- * channelName - the channel that you want to embed from.
+ * channel - the channel name.
  * =============================================================================